lalawue/mooncake/docs/language.md

 ### switch

-'switch' is a sugar of 'if .. then ... elseif .. then .. else .. end', expression after switch will only evaluate once.
+`switch` is a sugar of `if .. then ... elseif .. then .. else .. end`, condition expression of switch will only evaluate once.

 ```lua
 switch animal {